Apply for a U.S. Visa

 Visa applicants will not be allowed to wait on Embassy property prior to 7:30 am.
 This will be strictly enforced beginning on Monday, April 27, 2015.
 Applicants should arrive 15 minutes prior to the scheduled appointment time.
 As a reminder, large bags, electronics (including mobile phones, flash drives, CDs and other devices), and weapons are prohibited from the embassy.

 NOTIFICATION OF INCREASE IN VISA FEES PAID IN AUD AT WESTERN UNION

 The visa application fees paid in AUD in respect of payments made at Western Union in Kiribati, Nauru, Tonga, Tuvalu, French Polynesia, New Caledonia, Wallis, and Futuna has increased effective March 8, 2015.

 Application and payment of visa within the U.S Consular District of Fiji

 Any person who is legally present in Fiji, Kiribati, Nauru, Tonga, Tuvalu, and the French territories in the South Pacific, French Polynesia, New Caledonia, and Wallis and Futuna, may apply for a visa in Fiji.
 Please note that Western Union payments are only available for applicants within the U.S Embassy in Fiji’s Consular District.
-If you are an applicant living outside Fiji but within the Consular District (Kiribati, Nauru, Tonga, Tuvalu, French Polynesia, New Caledonia, Wallis, and Futuna), you can pay at a Western Union location if you are not able to pay at a Post Fiji location.
+If you are an applicant living outside Fiji but within the Consular District (Kiribati, Nauru, Tonga, Tuvalu, French Polynesia, New Caledonia, Wallis, and Futuna), you can pay via Quick Pay Transaction at a Western Union located in Kiribati, Nauru, Tonga, Tuvalu, French Polynesia, New Caledonia, Wallis, and Futuna if you are not able to pay at a Post Fiji location.